chriskrycho/v5.chriskrycho.com/site/essays/Git Workflow for Managing Long-Running Upgrades A.md

 I can run the test suite again in *this* copy of the code and make sure that my change works the way I expect it to *without* the upgrade in place.
 If it doesn’t, I keep working on it till my implementation *does* work in both the `pluto` and `some-pluto-fix` branches.[^rarely] Then I put it up for review and land it in the `master` branch of the codebase!

-[^rarely]: Rarely, there are times when I hit a thing I can’t fix safely against both `master` and `pluto`.
-In those cases, I don’t try to cherry-pick it over as described here.
-I emphasize, though, that this is genuinely *very* rare in most cases.

 Once it lands on `master`, I update both repositories.
 In `new-horizons-alt`, this just means checking out `master` and pulling:

 ```sh